 5.3.1 Use cases

-5.3.1.1 Use case #3a: End users access the PLMN services via SNPN
+5.3.1.1 Use case #3a: End users access the PLMN service via SNPN

 SNPN 5GS deployments are based on the 5G system architecture depicted in clause 4.2.3 of TS 23.501 [2], the architecture for access to PLMN services via SNPN is depicted in Figure 4.2.1-3.
 To access PLMN services, a UE in SNPN access mode establishes the data connectivity to an N3IWF in the PLMN.

-Charged Party: A UE who has a subscription with the SNPN which allows access of the PLMN service.
+Charged Party: The End User(UE) who has a subscription with the SNPN which allows access of the PLMN service.

 Charging Party:

-- SNPN operator who charges the End user for access and data connectivity.

 - PLMN operator who charges the 5G data connectivity for the End user.

+- PLMN who charges the 5G data connectivity for the SNPN.

 The potential charging requirements for this UC are: REQ-CH_PLMN_DC-01, REQ-CH_PLMN_DC-02 and Key Issue #3a, Key Issue #3b.

-5.3.1.2 Use case #3b: Access the PLMN services via SNPN
+5.3.1.2 Use case #3b: End users access the SNPN service via PLMN

-The scenario description is the same with the use case #3a.
+SNPN 5GS deployments are based on the 5G system architecture depicted in clause 4.2.3 of TS 23.501 [2], the architecture for 5GC with untrusted non-3GPP access for access to SNPN services via a PLMN.

+Charged Party: An End User (UE) who has a subscription with the PLMN which allows access of the SNPN service.

-Charged Party: SNPN operator.
+Charging Party:

+- PLMN who charges the 5G data connectivity for the End user.

+- PLMN who charges the 5G data connectivity for the SNPN.

-The potential charging requirements for this UC are: REQ-CH_PLMN_DC-03 and Key Issue #3c.
+The potential charging requirements and key issues for this UC are: REQ-CH_PLMN_DC-01 and REQ-CH_PLMN_DC-02 and Key Issue #3a and key issue #3b.

 5.3.2 Potential charging requirements

-REQ-CH_PLMN_DC-01: The SNPN should support collecting charging information of SNPN access and data connectivity usage per UE.

-REQ-CH_PLMN_DC-02: The 5G system should support collecting charging information based on the 5G data connectivity usage per UE for PLMN services.
+REQ-CH_PLMN_DC-01: The 5G system should support collecting charging information based on the 5G data connectivity usage per UE.

-REQ-CH_PLMN_DC-03: The 5G system should support collecting charging information based on the 5G data connectivity usage per SNPN for PLMN services.
+REQ-CH_PLMN_DC-02: The 5G system should support collecting charging information based on the 5G data connectivity usage per SNPN.

 5.3.3 Key issues